Ex-Syracuse coach not charged despite evidence

 Fitzpatrick cast doubt on comparisons between the Syracuse allegations and the sex abuse scandal at Penn State University, in which former assistant football coach Jerry Sandusky was arrested and charged last month with sexually abusing eight boys over 15 years.
 Sandusky was arrested again on Wednesday for abusing two more boys.

-The Penn State scandal startled the nation and led to the dismissal of the university president and legendary coach Joe Paterno, who failed to tell police what they knew about the accusations.
+The Penn State scandal startled the nation and led to the dismissal of the university president and legendary coach Joe Paterno, who failed to tell police about the accusations.

-Fitzpatrick defended Syracuse head basketball coach Jim Boeheim and university president Nancy Cantor, who he said had cooperated with the investigation.
+Fitzpatrick said both Syracuse head basketball coach Jim Boeheim and university president Nancy Cantor had cooperated with the investigation.

 "Coach Boeheim was interviewed (in 2005).
 He was aware of the allegations and cooperated fully," he said.